 The Nazi’s changed the Enigma machine’s settings daily – so every morning the code-breakers at Bletchley had to re-crack the code using the Bombe so as to be able to decipher the Nazi radio messages.
 There work created the foundation upon which computing was built.

-The whole story is told in the place it happen at Bletchley Park – so if you can go and visit – if you can’t then try their website as a full description is there.
-If you are really stuck… watch the film….
+The whole story is told in the place it happened, at Bletchley Park which became a museum in 1993 – so if you can go and visit it is a great experience – If you are really stuck… watch the film….

 Two interesting facts I picked up from the visit were: